scveatch/Buddhabrot/README.md

 # CUDA Buddhabrot Generator

 This repository contains a CUDA implementation for generating the Buddhabrot fractal.
 The Buddhabrot fractal is a variation of the Mandelbrot set, displaying the probability distribution of escape trajectories of points in the complex plane iterated under a given mapping.
+Mathematically, the Mandlebrot set is represented by

+$$z_{n+1} = z_n^2 + c$$

 ## Introduction